 The customer starts to define their issue and is committed to researching ways to solve it.

 The customer starts looking for an attorney to help them with their issue.
 Your marketing funnel will be based on your customer personas and how they approach every stage of their journey.
-Usually, your funnel will concentrate on attracting visits to your website, potential customers from those visits, qualifying those potential customers to determine if they are ready to hire an attorney, and turning those potential customers into actual clients.
+Usually, your funnel will concentrate on attracting visits to your website, and potential customers from those visits, qualifying those potential customers to determine if they are ready to hire an attorney, and turning those potential customers into actual clients.

 Your Law Firm Website